certeu/morio/docs/docs/guides/contributors/docs/readme.md

 ## Running the documentation site locally

 <Note>
-We assume you have git, and NodeJS installed.
+We assume you have git and NodeJS installed.
 </Note>

 To run a local instance of the documentation site -- highly recommended if